Living with Autism | Parenting, Advocacy & Daily Support

 Sensory Integration Therapy (SIT)

 Sensory Integration Therapy (SIT) is a therapeutic approach designed to help individuals with sensory processing difficulties, including those with ASD.
-SIT aims to improve the brain's ability to process and respond to sensory information, thereby enhancing daily functioning and reducing behavioral issues.
+SIT aims to improve the brain's ability to process and respond to sensory information, thereby enhancing daily functioning and reducing behavioral disruption.

-According to NCBI, sensory-based interventions like SIT have shown promise in improving sensory functioning in individuals with ASD.
-However, more research is needed to optimize these interventions.
+According toNCBI, sensory-based interventions like SIT have shown promise in improving sensory functioning in individuals with ASD.
+More research is needed to optimize these interventions, but the early evidence supports their use as part of a broader intervention package.

-Key Features of SIT:
+Key features of SIT:

-• Custom Activities: Tailored exercises that stimulate and challenge the sensory systems.
+• Custom activities: Tailored exercises that stimulate and challenge the sensory systems.

-• Play-Based: Often integrates play to make therapy engaging.
+• Play-based: Often integrates play to make therapy engaging.

-• Progress Tracking: Regular assessments to monitor improvement.
+• Progress tracking: Regular assessments to monitor improvement.

 Here is a table summarizing the potential benefits of SIT:

-Improved Sensory Processing Enhances the brain's ability to interpret sensory input effectively.
+Improved sensory processingEnhances the brain's ability to interpret sensory input effectively.

-Reduced Behavioral Issues Decreases behaviors associated with sensory overload, such as meltdowns or shutdowns.
+Reduced behavioral disruptionDecreases behaviors associated with sensory overload, such as meltdowns or shutdowns.

-Enhanced Daily Functioning Improves participation in daily activities and social interactions.
+Enhanced daily functioningImproves participation in daily activities and social interactions.

 Accommodating Sensory Needs